j2made/apollo/app/themes/mission-control/README.md

 ## SCSS
 `assets/sass` is structured into two primary directories: `main` and `partials`.
 Any file that live in the `main` directory will be output to a file when the `gulp sass` task runs.
 These files should only contain scss `@import` directives.
 Use these files to import files living in `partials` or elsewhere.

+The default utility library [Parts and Labor](https://iamhexcoder.github.io/partsandlabor/) is included by defualt :)

 ## JS
 `assets/js` is structured into two primary directories: `modules` and `single`, with `main.js` living in there too.